aksommerville/too-heavy/README.md

 - - [ ] Camera.
 Save and restore state.
 But not including switches.
 - - [ ] Speed Boost.
 - - [ ] Parachute.
+- - [ ] Vacuum cleaner.
+Stick to walls and ceilings.
 - - [ ] Treasure anti-chests.
 - By 1 January
 - - [ ] Final maps.